iamgiddyaboutgit/linux-ubuntu-image/README.md

 docker run --mount 'type=volume,source=my-ubuntu-volume-data-store,destination=/home/admin' --interactive --tty --env-file=./.env ubuntu
 ```

 The docker [cp command](https://docs.docker.com/engine/reference/commandline/cp/) is useful for copying files/folders between a container and the local filesystem.
-You can also enter a container as root if necessary to change the permissions on a copied directory.
+After copying something, you can run the following to get the permissions working.

 ```
 docker exec --user root --interactive --tty --env-file=./.env [container_name] chown admin: /home/admin/data
 ```

+You can also enter a container as root if necessary:

 ```
 docker run --mount 'type=volume,source=my-ubuntu-volume-data-store,destination=/home/admin' --user root --interactive --tty --env-file=./.env ubuntu

-chown admin: /home/admin/data
 ```

 It is also possible to restart a stopped container using a command like so: